 - Eating schedule.
 Regular meals, feeding/fasting window, time of biggest meals— it all matters.
 For most people, you want to keep your feeding window to 12 hours or less and work to eat regular meals and avoid late night eating.
 Of course there are situation where eating more or less often can be helpful.

 - Hydration levels.
 Water is needed for nearly every metabolic function in the body.
 It helps create beautiful skin, healthy bowel movements, reduce excess body weight, increase energy, comfortable digestion and reduces body odor (just to name a few things).
 Drinking plenty of pure water daily is key for optimal health.
 Start first thing in the morning with at least 24-34 ounces and then drink the rest throughout the day (mainly between meals).
 Work to finish around dinner time so you’re not drinking a ton right before bed.

 - Avoid toxins.
 Toxins come in many forms… Conventionally grown foods, body care products, household cleaning products, air fresheners, synthetic fabrics and so much more… The more you can reduce toxins, the more energy your body can spend on other things besides saving you from the toxins.

 - Other beverages.
 Coffee, alcohol, tea, soda and juice can all be potential challenges.
 Although some of these (soda) are completely toxic, others can have medicinal properties in small amounts (organic black coffee and organic red wine), while yet others can be great in larger doses (certain herbal teas).
 I am not a big fan of juice other than for fasting, and even then it’s mostly green juice (made from celery or cucumber and fresh leafy greens).
-Drinks can support or hinder your health goals, so know what you’re outcomes will be when you choose beverages besides water.
+Drinks can support or hinder your health goals, so know what your outcomes will be when you choose beverages besides water.